 WHY FRESH FRUIT IS A SUITABLE DESSERT

-Chocolate dipped hemp seed figs are the best way I can sum up dessert balance.
+Chocolate-dipped hemp seed figs are the best way I can sum up dessert balance.
 You have a mix of decadence and a mix of healthy with a boost of nutrients and fiber.
-Yummy fruit dipped in luscious chocolate and then dipped in superfood crunch.
+Yummy fruit is dipped in luscious chocolate and then dipped in superfood crunch.

 HOW TO USE FRESH FIGS

 - Made fresh, then frozen

 Fresh figs are also delicious, like the ones I made here.
 But once you freeze them, It's another dimension of the divine!
 And then dipped in chocolate?
 OMG, it's a love affair!
 And you can't just eat one.
 Like potato chips, no one ever said I just had one potato chip.
 And no one ever said I just ate one fig.

 MORE RECIPE INSPIRATION

 Adding hemp seeds to this recipe was the perfect garnish for figs and chocolate.
 All three foods work miraculously together.
 Chocolate and hemp in particular are a magical pair.

 So let's talk about benefits, shall we?
 When you start eating healthier, bringing in more plants, eating less processed, and eating less sugar your palate changes.
 You no longer crave gobs of cane sugar and bad for your eats.
 You start allowing your body to make intuitive eating choices that are going to fuel your body in the long run.
 Adding hemp seeds to this dessert gives your dessert an iron-rich infusion alongside its crunchy aesthetic and nutty flavor.
 You are not just eating empty calories when you eat a combination of natural sugars, fiber in fruit, protein in hemp seeds, and magnesium in chocolate.